BCBS/IOSCO STATEMENT (JULY-19):

 Albeit with Phase 5 a fair bit smaller than Phase 6.

-But perhaps even more scary is the fact that Phase 6, in Sept-21, clashes with the death of LIBOR and all other associated rates - are firms really going to have the resources in place to support two such huge Reg deliveries at once?
+But perhaps even more scary is the fact that Phase 6, in Sept-21, clashes with the death of all IBOR rates - are firms really going to have the resources in place to support two such huge Reg deliveries in parallel?

 3. (SLIGHTLY) Reduced industry bottlenecks